Genetic Information

 Related Variants in This Domain

-No evidence of other pathogenic variants at position 825 in gene CSF3R
+No evidence of other pathogenic variants at this position in gene CSF3R.

 Functional Studies & Therapeutic Relevance